 London lifestyle & travels with kids and babies

-We just got back from a lovely very active minibreak pre Easter with chic luxury cottages Cornwall with hot tub.
-A full immersion into the spring, countrylife and blooming fields, daffodil delicate scents and fresh grass, sun shining and caressing, lambs, calves and piglets everywhere.
-Our fourth trip as well, so here are our suggestions for best things to do near Looe and some of our favourite places in Cornwall for the spring .
+Back from a lovely very active minibreak pre Easter with chic luxury cottages Cornwall with hot tub – precisely our fourth trip to Cornwall, we admit, we are hooked.
+So here are our suggestions for best things to do near Looe and some of our favourite places in Cornwall for the spring .
+A full immersion into countrylife and blooming fields, daffodil delicate scents and fresh grass, sun shining, newborn lambs, calves and piglets everywhere.

 We stayed at Kilminorth Cottages, a sweet luxurious oasis of calm and beauty on enchanted Cornish hills and valleys.
 The sundeck, sunchairs and hottub were an instant hit with me and our 3.5 year old.

 We’ve been upgraded to Ash Cottage which is so spacious and beautifully designed, minimalistic smart and very practical.
 The kitchen is open space and cooking (the bare minimum I admit!) in such a gorgeous space with so much light and views felt cool and therapeutic.
 Or maybe something to do with with the chill out tunes through the speakers and the ever present glass of wine glued to my hand in the afternoons?

 And holidays are for all of us, so Peppa Pig, Thomas or Leggo Land will have to wait for a while.
 Maybe indefinitely 😂

 We spent some time in Polperro, rustic authentic fishing village, going around its narrow streets and admiring cute white and Mykonos blue house, crossing the bridges over the river, testing the boats in the river harbour and just staring at the fishermen and getting their boats ready.
 The boys loved the beach, the rock climbing, the boat play and lunch in the sun by Polperro museum.
 Less than 15 minutes drive and one of the easy fab things to do near Looe.